codahale/veil-go/README.md

 As a One-Pass Unified Model `C(1e, 2s, ECC CDH)` key agreement scheme (per NIST SP 800-56A), this KEM provides assurance that the message was encrypted by the holder of the sender's secret key.
 XDH mutability issues are mitigated by the inclusion of the ephemeral public key and the recipient's public key in the HKDF inputs.
-Deriving the key and nonce from the ephemeral shared secret eliminates the possibility of nonce misuse, allows for the safe usage of GCM, and results in a shorter ciphertext by eliding the nonce.
+Deriving the key and IV from the ephemeral shared secret eliminates the possibility of IV misuse, allows for the safe usage of CTR mode, and results in a shorter ciphertext by eliding the IV.

 ### Multi-Recipient Messages